By Charlie Frost

 Reducing tension through touch

 It became routine for me to start using the techniques I’d learnt on the course during the day, and particularly after a walk when Scout was calmer.
 In the evenings, when he would come and sit next to me, I would practice doing the Bladder Meridian technique, running my fingers from the top of his head, along his back, down his leg, to the outside of his toe, and watch how he’d respond to this.
-I’d use a Search, Response, Stay, Release, (SRSR) technique which involves very lightly running my fingers slowly over a specific area, like his sternum or pelvis, and watching for a response, or change in behavior.
-Once I saw this, I’d lightly keep my fingers on that spot until I got a release, usually in the form of a yawn..
+I’d use the Search, Response, Stay, Release (SRSR) technique, which involves very lightly running my fingers slowly over a specific area, like his sternum or pelvis, and watching for a response, or change in behavior.
+Once I saw this, I’d lightly keep my fingers on that spot until I got a release, usually in the form of a yawn.
 I noticed if I did this around Scout’s pectorals or hip joints, he’d yawn and lie-down or get a wonderful sleepy-eyed look about him.

-I’ve started to apply the techniques out of home too – when Scout was chased and scared by another dog, I used the Bladder Meridian to help him relax, and I plan on using this particular technique when he goes to the vet; something Harry hated but I didn’t have the tools to help him with.
+I’ve started to apply the techniques out of home too—when Scout was chased and scared by another dog, I used the Bladder Meridian to help him relax.
+And I plan on using this particular technique when he goes to the vet; something Harry hated but I didn’t have the tools to help him with.

-Scout also loves chasing and carrying a ball or pine cone around, which I now know can cause tension in the jaw and TMJ points, with some dogs even going on to develop arthritic issues here.
+Scout also loves chasing and carrying a ball or pine cone around, which I now know can cause tension in the jaw and TMJ, with some dogs even going on to develop arthritic issues here.
 Now, I’ll use some light touch around this area until he gives some sort of release like a yawn or big lick and chew.

 And as Scout gets older and starts to run the trails around home, I’ll focus on routine bodywork to help keep his neck and shoulders free from tension, as well as reducing tightness in his hind end.
 I’m confident I’ve now got the tools in place to recognise, and help with, any restrictions he might have.

-But the biggest ‘Aha’ moment for me was learning to trust and connect with Scout which has had a marked difference in our relationship and how we respond to each other.
+But the biggest ‘Aha’ moment for me was learning to trust and connect with Scout, which has had a marked difference in our relationship and how we respond to each other.
 Walking off the lead has become easier as we feel more ‘in tune’.
-He’s a more relaxed, calmer and most importantly happier dog, and I in turn am more relaxed around him.
+He’s a more relaxed, calmer and most importantly, a happier dog, and I in turn am more relaxed around him.
 Gone is the tension that I had because I feel I’ve finally been able to bond with him and once again, I’m feeling the comfort of my ever present rust-coloured shadow.

 Harry and Scout, 2023 & 2024